checkDaResume/checkDaResume/README.md

 - 👀 I’m interested in webapp development
 - 🌱 I’m currently learning front and backend development
 - 💞️ I’m looking to collaborate on react and django based applications
+- 📧 Here are a few of projects I built so far:
+-   Simple catholic Website (beblessed.cc) : This website was developed to provide a simplified solution to projecting catholic service readings to a           screen.
 - 📫 How to reach me is by email

 <!---